 The District is committed to working with community-based groups in impacted areas to identify potential grant project types and to communicate program objectives.
-Projects which have been awarded funding as of July 1, 2019 include:

 The District will apply the following guiding principles to their local CAP Incentives Program:

-Reduce emissions through investments that benefit impacted communities
+- Reduce emissions through investments that benefit impacted communities

-Projects will consider air toxics, criteria air pollutants and greenhouse gas benefits
+- Projects will consider air toxics, criteria air pollutants, and greenhouse gas benefits

-Community outreach and support are essential
+- Community outreach and support are essential

-Prioritize zero-emission technology and infrastructure
+- Prioritize zero-emission technology and infrastructure

-Consider special projects for sensitive receptors
+- Consider special projects for sensitive receptors

-Transparency in project selections and reporting
+- Transparency in project selections and reporting

-Consider both cost-effectiveness and exposure reduction in funding
+- Consider both cost-effectiveness and exposure reduction in funding

 110 Maple St.